-For booking enquiries please call or email us and we'll be happy to help you:
+For booking enquiries please fill in the form below or call us and we'll be happy to help you:

 Office: +27 (0) 23 313 3304

 - 1 x Bathroom with ball & claw bath

 - 1 x Separate toilet and basin near outside shower

 - Fully equipped farm kitchen with hearth fire-place

 - Large stoep under Oak trees with 8-seater table and outdoor lounge area around braai fireplace.

 Weekends, public holidays, school holidays:

 Minimum stay 2 nights.